MubarakXBT/alx-low_level_programming/0x14-bit_manipulation/README.md

-This repository contains alx projects on C- bit_Manipulation
+This directory contain projects on Bit manipulation